EU natural gas price cap: December 2022

 Between December 15 and December 23 natural gas prices fell €49 to €85 due to a combination of high LNG imports, high levels of storage and lower demand in Europe.
 At 28 December, the EU storage capacity was at 83.2% and the price of January delivery gas had fallen to €76.18pmh.

 Russian gas exports to countries outside of the Commonwealth of Independent States (CIS) totaled 100.9bcm in 2022 compared to 185.1b in 2021 a fall of 45.5%.
 Gazprom overall production in 2022 was 413bcm, down from 515bcm in 2021 which will affect the profitability of Gazprom, who is restricted in the price it can sell gas for to the domestic market.
-2022 exports to China of 15bcm generated under USD4b at a price around USD25pmh.
+2022 exports to China of 15bcm generated under US$4b at a price around US$25pmh.

 January to March 2023

 The warm weather in Europe continued into the new year with 4 January prices dropping to €64.20pmh.
 January gas supplied by Russia to Europe was 1.7b m3 compared with 13b m3 average per month for the 2021 year.

-The price of natural gas in Europe fell to an 18 month low in mid February of €49pmh with gas storage across the European Union at 65% capacity, well above the average of 45% at this time of year.
+The price of natural gas in Europe fell to an 18-month low in mid February of €49pmh with gas storage across the European Union at 65% capacity, well above the average of 45% at this time of year.
+By 31 March the price had fallen further, to €43pmh.

+Gazprom's pipeline gas exports to Europe are taxed at 30%, but have fallen 75% from pre-war levels in January on the remaining routes through Ukraine and Turkey.